MicrosoftDocs/memdocs/memdocs/intune/user-help/sync-your-device-manually-windows.md

     ![Screenshot showing Access work or school option.](./media/w10-enroll-rs1-connect-to-work-or-school.png)

-2. Select your work account, which shows the email address associated with your work account, and a briefcase icon or Microsoft logo.
+2. Select your work account, which is marked with a briefcase icon or Microsoft logo.

      ![Choose your account name next to the briefcase or Microsoft logo.](./media/win10pc-rs1-sync-info-button.png)